 This is the area of the image retained when you crop it.
 So the cropping option effectively cuts out everything outside your rectangle selection.
 When you’ve selected an area of the picture with rectangle, click Crop to cut out the rest of the image as below.

 Paint also has a Free-form selection option that you can select to highlight cropping areas without rectangles.
 Press the Select button and click Free-form selection from the menu.
 Then you can draw a shape on the image to highlight the area to retain, and press Crop to cut out the rest of the photo.

-If you need to switch a landscape photo to portrait, click the Rotate button.
-Select Rotate left 90 to switch it a portrait.
+If you need to switch a landscape photo to portrait–switching a tall photo to a wide photo–click the Rotate button.
+Select Rotate left 90 to switch it to a portrait.
 You can also select Rotate 180 that effectively turns the image on its head.

 Click the Text button to add some text to an image.
 Then drag a rectangle over the photo to expand a text box and open a new tab.
 Now you can type something into the text box.
 You can select font options from the Text tab.

 Click Opaque to add background color to the text box, which is otherwise transparent by default.
 Then click the Color 2 box, and choose a color from the palette to add it to the text box background.
 You can alter the text colors by selecting the Color 1 box.